Skip to main content

 file: classpath:/db/changelog/changes/01-create-accounts-table.sql

-- Now, create the referenced file
+1. Now, create the referenced file 01-create-accounts-table.sql to define your first changeSet:

 01-create-accounts-table.sql